Configuring single sign-on (SSO) with Azure

 4. Click on the SSO application you created to be redirected and logged in to IT Glue.

-When the SSO server is unavailable, how do we access our accounts?
+QUESTION When the SSO server is unavailable, how do we access our accounts?

 If your SSO is not working, confirm your provider's service is available.
 Send us an email for assistance.

-How do we disable SSO for a user?
+QUESTION How do we disable SSO for a user?

-To disable a user account, an Administrator or a Manager will need to navigate to the Account > Users page in IT Glue.
-We don’t currently support disabling user accounts through the SSO server.
+ANSWER To disable a user account, an Administrator or Manager user can navigate to the Users page in IT Glue.